Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

 1. None of CPU core frequencies should be higher than maximum frequency or lower than minimum frequency.

-### CPF004.001 CPU running on expected frequency with load (Ubuntu 22.04)
+### CPF004.001 CPU with load runs on expected frequency (Ubuntu 22.04)

 **Test description**

-Check whether the mounted CPU is running on expected frequency with connected charger after stress test.
+This test aims to verify whether the mounted CPU is running on expected frequency after stress test.

 **Test configuration data**